Author: Dr. Jean-Paul Rodrigue

 The convenience of mobility, particularly through the diffusion of the automobile and its associated suburban lifestyle, is linked with a lack of physical activity and rising obesity.
 The easier it is to move over short distances through mechanical means such as vehicles, elevators, and escalators, the fewer users are incited to walk.
 There can be thus a societal drawback to convenient mobility since a population could be walking and therefore exercising less.
 Such a trend is complex to mitigate, and the design of more walking and cycling-friendly neighborhoods has been advocated.
 They would convey some improved health benefits for their residents.

 All these issues underline the social implications of transportation in terms of opportunities, but as well in terms of social exclusion.
-Significant factors of social exclusion have a transportation component such as difficulties to afford transportation (public or private), transportation services that do not cover well demand, and a lack of appropriate infrastructures such as sidewalks and waiting areas.
+Significant factors of social exclusion have a transportation component such as difficulties in affording transportation (public or private), transportation services that do not cover well demand, and a lack of appropriate infrastructures such as sidewalks and waiting areas.
 Land use and housing policies can have the unintended consequence of undermining access to employment, education, healthcare, and other social activities.
 If this separation is not mitigated by efficient transportation, it becomes a factor of segregation.
 Under such circumstances, the high level of subsidies that public transit systems are receiving is made socially acceptable as a form of support for the mobility of those perceived to be less advantaged.
 A similar observation applies to congestion and pricing schemes as the poorer segments of the population are less able to afford financial restrictions on mobility, even if undertaken with the rationale of managing scarce assets.
 The road remains perceived as a public good and impairing its free use becomes a divisive social issue.

 4. The Environment as a Social Transportation Challenge

 The mobility provided by transport activities has a wide range of environmental consequences, which have a cost that must be assumed by the users and society.
 While many environmental issues can have negative health impacts, societal tolerance to environmental externalities has significantly evolved.
-As income and education levels increase, society becomes more aware of environmental concerns and has less tolerance for its negative impacts.
+As income and education levels increase, society becomes more aware of environmental concerns and has less tolerance for their negative impacts.

 The most salient environmental challenges having social consequences include:

 - Air quality.
 Atmospheric emissions from pollutants produced by transportation, especially by the internal combustion engine, are associated with air pollution and global climate change.
 Some pollutants (NOx, CO, O3, VOC, etc.) can produce respiratory troubles and aggravate cardiovascular illnesses.
 The World Health Organisation estimated that 3 million deaths per year are related to air pollution, although the contribution of transportation is less clear.
 In urban regions, about 50% of all air pollution emanates from automobile traffic.
 Since pollution is a health issue, its societal impacts are perceived to be significant, with air quality commonly a source of social concern.
-Still, improvements in engine technology (including electrification), changes in fuel quality and the extension of vegetation in urban areas are effective mitigation measures.
+Still, improvements in engine technology (including electrification), changes in fuel quality, and the extension of vegetation in urban areas are effective mitigation measures.

 - Noise.
 A major irritant, noise can impact human health and welfare.
 Noise can be manifested at different levels depending on emissions intensity; psychological disturbances (perturbations, displeasure), functional disturbances (sleep disorders, loss of work productivity, speech interference), or physiological disturbances (health issues such as fatigue and hearing damage).
 Noise and vibration associated with trains, trucks, and planes in the vicinity of transport terminals are main roads are major irritants and have commonly been associated with lower land values since it makes those locations less desirable.